Sunday, May 04, 2014

 I’d decided to drive straight through to Feliciana so I’d arrive just as the curtain went up on the star party at ten in the morning.
 So, no Mickey D’s fried chicken biscuit for moi.
 I grabbed a leftover slice of pepperoni pizza (from the pizza party I gave my astronomy students on their last night of class), gobbled that, tossed down a cuppa Joe, and was out the door.

 Cruising down I-10 toward I-12 and I-55, I was feeling purty good.
 Would have felt real good if I hadn’t been all by myself.
 Miss Dorothy was in DC visiting daughter Beth.
 The spring edition of “Deep South” is a no frills affair—no speakers, prizes, or vendors—so, like last year, it seemed the perfect time for Dorothy to head north.
 This was my second Spring Scrimmage, last year's being my first.
-Previously, dadgum work had prevented me from doing much spring star partying.
-This retirement stuff is good, y’all, real good, though it took me a year to adjust to it (more or less).
+Previously, work had prevented me from doing much spring star partying.
+This retirement stuff is OK, though it is admittedly taking me more time to adjust to it than I thought it would.

 |Late Thursday Afternoon...|